kinoyasu/nmslib/README.md

 * nmslib_vector: addDataPointUnoptimizeIndex(), disableDataPoint(), recreateIndex() methods are added.
 They are used to recreate the already optimized hnsw index with deleting/adding DataPoints. **CAUTION:** The unoptimized index DataPoint entities still depend on the current hnsw index.
 Using createIndex() instead of recreateIndex() causes memory leak, becase createIndex() just deletes the current index.

+* Hnsw::SaveIndex() can save non-optimized index but as optimized index, for saving memory.

 --------(start original README.md from HERE)--------

 =================